immutable/imx-core-sdk/README.md

 #### Generating a random, non-deterministic key

-It also provides a method to generate a random, non-reproducible key using [generateStarkPrivateKey()](/src/utils/stark/starkCurve.ts#L108):
+The Core SDK also provides a way to generate a random, non-reproducible key using the [generateStarkPrivateKey()](/src/utils/stark/starkCurve.ts#L108) method:

 #### 🚨🚨🚨 Warning 🚨🚨🚨
 > If you generate your own Stark private key, you will have to persist it.
 The key is [randomly generated](/src/utils/stark/starkCurve.ts#L108) so **_cannot_** be deterministically re-generated.